sweyome/Sprint-Challenge--Hash-BC/README.md

 Explain in detail the workings of a dynamic array:
 * What is the runtime complexity to access an array, add or remove from the front, and add or remove from the back?
+> since it takes a single step to access via index, to add/remove from back/front. run time complexity is O(1).
 * What is the worse case scenario if you try to extend the storage size of a dynamic array?

 Explain how a blockchain is structured.
 What are the blocks, what is the chain?
 How is the data organized?